RELATED PARTY TRANSACTIONS

 Note was non-interest bearing and payable on the completion of the Initial Public Offering.
 The outstanding balance under the Promissory Note of $140,671 was repaid on August 24, 2020.
 Borrowings under the Promissory Note are no longer available.

 Administrative Services Agreement

 The Company entered into an agreement whereby, commencing on the August 14, 2020, the Company will pay the Sponsor a total of $15,000 per month for office space, utilities and secretarial and administrative support.
 Upon completion of the Business Combination or the Company’s liquidation, the Company will cease paying these monthly fees.
-For the three and six months ended June 30, 2021, the Company incurred $45,000 and $90,000 in fees for these services.
-For the three and six months ended June 30, 2020, the Company did not incur any fees for these services.
+For the three and nine months ended September 30, 2021, the Company incurred and paid $45,000 and $135,000 in fees for these services.
+For the three and nine months ended September 30, 2020, the Company incurred $30,000 in fees for these services.

 Related Party Loans